 Why is there such a wide variance in how many people have celiac disease and non-celiac gluten sensitivity?

 First, as pointed previously, many celiac patients don’t even have gut symptoms.
 So there are many symptoms associated with celiac disease and non-celiac gluten sensitivity other than gut problems.
 This becomes a challenge when trying to diagnose these two diseases.
-For example, say a person has chronic joint pains and fatigue and no perceived gut symptoms.
+For example, say a person has chronic joint pain and fatigue and no perceived gut symptoms.
 And say, the cause of this is celiac disease or non-celiac gluten sensitivity.
 They are living like this for years and no one in the conventional medical system can figure out a diagnosis for them.
 Why?
 Because they failed to test them out thoroughly for celiac disease or non-celiac gluten sensitivity because they had no gut symptoms.
 There are lots of people being either misdiagnosed or not diagnosed at all.

 The journalist points out the following symptoms related to celiac disease: